nkitsaini/advent-of-code/README.md

-# Advent of Code 2022
+# Advent of Code
-Here is my solution code for Advent of Code 2022.
+Here is my solution code for Advent of Code 2022 and 2023.

 - Code is not optimized for speed unless required
 - Code is not optimized for readability